 Ways to Save Money on Gardening Tools and Supplies

 Buy gardening supplies late summer or early fall when they are on clearance.
-One year I hit the jackpot at WalMart and purchased a few years supply of Osmocote, my favorite flower fertilizer, for next to nothing.
+One year I hit the jackpot at a big box store and purchased a few years supply of Osmocote, my favorite flower fertilizer, for next to nothing.

-Did you know that gardening tools are cheapest in the Winter.
+Did you know that gardening tools are cheapest in the winter, or early spring.
 Of course, when you don’t need them.
-Buy one really good garden tool a year, or shop garage sales for gardening tools.
+Buy one really good garden tool a year as a long term investment.
+Yard sales or thrift stores are great for finding good gardening tools at a fraction of the price.

 Add gardening tools to your Wish Lists for your family members.
 My favorite birthday and Christmas gifts are gardening tools or fun things for my garden.